Bernard Baruch: Interwar period

-Presidential adviser: Second World War
+World War II

-When the United States entered World War II, President Roosevelt appointed Baruch a special adviser to the director of the Office of War Mobilization.
+When the United States entered World War II, Roosevelt appointed Baruch a special adviser to the director of the Office of War Mobilization.
 His offices at this time were at 120 Broadway.
-He supported what was known as a "work or fight" bill.
-Baruch advocated the creation of a permanent super-agency similar to his old Industries Board.
+Baruch supported what was known as a "work or fight" bill.
+He advocated the creation of a permanent super-agency similar to his old Industries Board.
 His theory enhanced the role of civilian businessmen and industrialists in determining what was needed and who would produce it.
 Baruch's ideas were largely adopted, with James Byrnes appointed to carry them out.
 It is estimated that these policies cut two years off the time taken to produce tanks, bombers, etc. and caught Hitler totally by surprise.
-During World War II, Baruch remained a trusted adviser and confidant of President Roosevelt, who in 1944 spent a month as a guest at Baruch's South Carolina estate, Hobcaw Barony.
+During World War II, Baruch remained a trusted adviser and confidant of Roosevelt, who in 1944 spent a month as a guest at Baruch's South Carolina estate, Hobcaw Barony near Georgetown.

 In February 1943, Roosevelt invited Baruch to replace the widely criticized War Production Board head Donald M. Nelson.
 Baruch had long coveted the job, and responded that he only needed to ask his doctor if he was healthy enough for the post.
 During the delay, however, presidential advisor Harry Hopkins persuaded Roosevelt that firing Nelson at the army's demands would make him look weak, and when Roosevelt and Baruch met at the White House, Roosevelt declined to discuss the job offer further.

 In 1944, Baruch commissioned a committee of physicians which developed recommendations for the formal establishment of the medical specialty of Physical Medicine and Rehabilitation and provided over a million dollars of funding to many medical schools to further this cause.
-Baruch's father, Simon Baruch, had been a surgeon and was the first teacher of physical medicine at Columbia.
-In the same year, Baruch and Dr. Howard Rusk, an Air Force physician, advised President Roosevelt to expand rehabilitation programs for injured soldiers within all the armed forces.
+Baruch's father, Simon Baruch, had been a surgeon and was the first teacher of physical medicine at Columbia University in Manhattan.
+In the same year, Baruch and Dr. Howard Rusk, an Air Force physician, advised Roosevelt to expand rehabilitation programs for injured soldiers within all the armed forces.
 After the war, these programs were adopted by the Veterans' Administration.

-In 1946, President Harry S. Truman appointed Baruch as the United States representative to the United Nations Atomic Energy Commission (UNAEC).
+In 1946, President Harry S. Truman appointed Baruch as the United States representative to the United Nations Atomic Energy Commission.
 On Friday, June 14, 1946, Baruch presented his Baruch Plan, a modified version of the Acheson–Lilienthal plan, to the UNAEC, which proposed international control of then-new atomic energy.
 The Soviet Union rejected Baruch's proposal as unfair given the fact that the U.S. already had nuclear weapons; it proposed that the U.S. eliminate its nuclear weapons before a system of controls and inspections was implemented.
 A stalemate ensued.

 Baruch resigned from the commission in 1947.
 His influence began to diminish, as his opinions grew further out-of-step with those of the Truman administration.